BOJ Kuroda says no sign of 'currency war' brewing in world

-TOKYO Bank of Japan Governor Haruhiko Kuroda on Friday dismissed views that the massive monetary stimulus programmes deployed by advanced economies were triggering a "currency war" of competitive exchange-rate devaluations.
+TOKYO Bank of Japan Governor Haruhiko Kuroda on Friday dismissed views that the massive monetary stimulus programs deployed by advanced economies were triggering a "currency war" of competitive exchange-rate devaluations.

 Central banks across the globe, including others in Asia like South Korea and India, have joined the ranks of Japan and the euro-zone in loosening monetary policies to spur sluggish growth.